gdiet/backup/README.md

 ### Tree And File Meta Data

-DedupFS stores the tree and file meta data in an SQL database using approximately the following schema:
+DedupFS stores the tree and file metadata in an [H2](http://h2database.com) SQL database.
+Use the h2 JDBC driver `lib/h2-<version>.jar` in case you want to inspect the database contents.
+The database schema is approximately:

 ```sql
 CREATE TABLE TreeEntries (